Note: Draft calendar as of 23 June 2022

 The Repco Supercars Championship will also return to Albert Park at the Formula 1 Australian Grand Prix, and Tailem Bend in July.

 Supercars is working closely with Tony Quinn at Queensland Raceway on preparations to return to racing at the Ipswich circuit in the future.

-The Dunlop Super2 Series will feature at six events on the calendar: Newcastle, Perth, Townsville, Sandown, Bathurst and Sydney.
+The Dunlop Super2 Series will feature at six events on the calendar: Sydney, Perth, Townsville, Sandown, Bathurst and Adelaide.